moismailzai/socioscapes/README.md

     l = socioscapes('vancity').state('census2011').layer()
     l.data('bq', bq);

-// socioscapes has a built in dispatcher and was built from the ground up to work asynchronously while also providing and easy to use API.
-This means that all of the above could simply be achieved in one line:
+// of course, you can chain all of the above:

     socioscapes().new('vancity').state().new('census2011').layer().data('bq', config.bq).geom('wfs', config.wfs)